Mehradad Mohammodian selling his delicious sweets at SSI New Beginnings Festival

 In her first report as SSI Chair, Elizabeth Shaw highlighted some of the key outcomes achieved over the last financial year, such as winning two of the 11 newly defined Humanitarian Settlement Program contract regions.

-Ms Shaw also outlined the main pillars of the new 2017-2020 strategic plan, which upholds a vision of continuity and commitment to the values that have guided SSI’s growth until now.
+Ms Shaw also outlined the main pillars of the new 2017-2020 strategic plan, which uphold a vision of continuity and commitment to the values that have guided SSI’s growth until now.

 “It’s great to see that our vision has not been altered, because this demonstrates that we have always been on task and fundamentally understood our role and purpose,” Ms Shaw said.

-SSI CEO Violet Roumeliotis highlighted the sense of inclusiveness and innovation driving SSI’s practices and policies, which have resulted in a leading organisation now representing a wide range of communities from refugees to people with disability, to long-term job seekers, to children in foster care.
+SSI CEO Violet Roumeliotis highlighted the sense of inclusiveness and innovation driving SSI’s practices and policies, which have resulted in a leading organisation now representing a wide range of communities, from refugees to people with disabilities, to long-term job seekers, to children in foster care.

 “SSI puts people first.
 We look beyond the immediate needs of individuals and communities and invest in their aspirations,” Ms Roumeliotis said.